taaheer/my-works/drafts/imss/en.md

   <li>

   ### INT.
 DELHI UNIVERSITY - HISTORY CLASSROOM - MORNING
-  Hologram of crown showing to whole classroom and Professor saying.
+  Hologram of crown showing to the whole classroom and Professor says.
   <div style="text-align: center">
   PROFESSOR SEBASTIAN

   The Kohinoor was a subject of diplomatic controversy, with India, Pakistan, Iran, and Afghanistan all demanding its return from the UK at various points.
   </div>

-  At very last bench, Govind is sleeping and having dream of fighting terrorist in classroom.
+  At the very last bench, Govind is sleeping and dreaming of fighting terrorists in the classroom.
   </li>
   <li>